markNZed/processism-react-three/storyboard.md

 Feedback loops are the invisible forces behind how systems adapt, amplify, or stabilize over time.
 Recognizing these loops helps us understand how systems can either stay resilient or undergo dramatic shifts.

+Reflective Question: Think of a feedback loop in your life, perhaps where a small action led to big changes or where balance was maintained.

 ## 5.4.
 Scene: Competition and Collaboration
 ### 5.4.1.
 Objective
 To illustrate how feedback loops operate within the dynamics of competition and collaboration, and how these interactions at a lower level contribute to stability or change at a higher level.